Your website will benefit from long-form content because Google likes it, which is, in turn, because readers like it.

 Since then, various bits of research by SEO pundits has suggested that content of around 1,500 to 2,500 words consistently appears higher in Google searches than shorter pieces.

 Again, as a writer, I think this is great news.
 It allows space to really explore ideas in as much depth as they warrant, to tell stories and let your prose breathe.
 Accountancy content in particular, which is by definition complex and nuanced, really benefits from room to offer examples, case studies and in-depth explanations.

 Now, it is still the case that large, dense blocks of text can be harder to read on screen, but that doesn’t mean you need to produce shorter items of content.

-Just use more paragraph breaks than you might if you were writing for print – treating each sentence as its own paragraph wouldn’t be excessive.
-And use headings to break up the text and make it easier for readers to navigate.
+Just use more paragraph breaks than you might if you were writing for print – treating each sentence as its own paragraph wouldn’t be considered excessive these days.
+And use headings to break up the text, making it easier for readers to navigate.

 Our in-house SEO expert, David Fowler, also makes a good point about how long-form content is taken in:

 “People don’t necessarily read long-form content from beginning to end,” he said.